ChenxingLi/evm-io-tracker/README.md

     ```
     cargo build --release
     ```

+## Fetching and Parsing Traces

-7. Fetch traces from an Ethereum node:
+Now you can fetch traces from an Ethereum archive node and generate task files for [Authenticated Storage Benchmarks](https://github.com/ChenxingLi/authenticated-storage-benchmarks).

-    To fetch traces from an Ethereum archive node, run the following command:
+1. Fetch traces from an Ethereum node:

     ```
     ./target/release/evm-io-tracker fetch --node-url <node-url> --start-block <block-number> --batch-size <batch-size>
     ```

     The `fetch` command fetches traces from an Ethereum archive node that supports the [trace API](https://openethereum.github.io/JSONRPC-trace-module).
 To use this command, you must provide the following arguments:

     - `node-url`: The URL of an Ethereum archive node that supports the trace API.
-You can use an archive node that supports OpenEthereum's trace API, or purchase an API service like [QuickNode](https://www.quicknode.com/docs/ethereum/trace_replayBlockTransactions).
+You can use an archive node that supports [OpenEthereum's trace API](https://openethereum.github.io/JSONRPC-trace-module), or purchase an API service like [QuickNode](https://www.quicknode.com/docs/ethereum/trace_replayBlockTransactions).
     - `start-block`: The block number of the first block to fetch.
 This is the block from which the tracing will start.

     Additionally, you can specify an optional argument: